FrediN2M/Maplestory-GMS-Tools2/01_Character_Channel_Monitor/README.md

 1. Log changes of user channel changes to log file.
 2. Send history of channel changes via webhook or telegram.
 3. TBD - tkinter UI.

+## License
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.